a1600012888/Analyzing-Physical-Impacts-using-Transient-Surface-Wave-Imaging/README.md

 ## How to run

-Users can start install basica packages for data processing:
+Users can start by installing basic packages for data processing:

 `pip3 install -r requirements.txt`

-All python code are put in `src`, and users can follow `LocalizationMain.ipynb` to perform impact localization, and `PingpngDemo.ipynb` to recreate Figure-9 in the main paper.
+All Python code is under`src`, and users can follow `LocalizationMain.ipynb` to perform impact localization and `PingpngDemo.ipynb` to recreate Figure-9 in the main paper.

 For the data, please jump to `data/README.md`[add link later] for more info.